bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 # FUNCTIONALITY
 In summary, I designed and implemented all the core structures related to the deploy system and PIP packaging, building the backbone that supports the project's modular distribution and automation.
 Additionally, I engineered and integrated the fundamental data structures (structs) that gave rise to the engine powering the Vector Database — a scalable, high-performance core explained further in the documentation.
-Disclaimer: These contributions reflect technical solutions I personally implemented, outside the formal scope of my internship contract, using no internal company resources.
+`Disclaimer: These contributions reflect technical solutions I personally implemented, outside the formal scope of my internship contract, using no internal company resources.
 No confidential or proprietary information is disclosed here; all content is based on public open-source work.

-## Core Vector Data Base Engine
+## Core Vector Database Engine
 Focusing on:

 - `ChunkDefault`